InsidiousMind/code.LiquidThink/src/_posts/2017-07-23-writing-a-window-manager-in-rust (Ruwm).markdown

 ### HiDPI Support

 In recent years, Desktop Environments like Gnome and KDE have come around to support more and more screens with HiDPI monitors.
 This means screens with a very dense pixel-to-screen-size ratio.
 My laptop, for instance, has a screen resolution in the realm of 3200x1920px, with a screen size of 13".
 That's alot of DPI!
 (Density Per Inch).
-Many window managers like i3, dwm, and XMonad however, lack support for these hiDPI monitors.
+Many window managers like i3, dwm, and XMonad however, lack support for these HiDPI monitors.
 The user is forced to spend hours configuring apps, terminals, and programs to look OK with their computer, even if the programs themselves already support HiDPI.
 This is because much of the environment is managed by X11, and pixel densities/ratios have to be manually set in order to the program to understand that this screen is a HiDPI monitor.
 My goal with Ruwm (A combination of Rust and Window Manager) is to remove this hastle of setting up an environment for a HiDPI screen.

 ### Touch Support